Cobordism: Cobordism as an extraordinary cohomology theory

 Cobordism theories are represented by Thom spectra MG: given a group G, the Thom spectrum is composed from the Thom spaces MGn of the standard vector bundles over the classifying spaces BGn.
 Note that even for similar groups, Thom spectra can be very different: MSO and MO are very different, reflecting the difference between oriented and unoriented cobordism.

 From the point of view of spectra, unoriented cobordism is a product of Eilenberg–MacLane spectra – MO = H(π∗(MO)) – while oriented cobordism is a product of Eilenberg–MacLane spectra rationally, and at 2, but not at odd primes: the oriented cobordism spectrum MSO is rather more complicated than MO.

+Other results

+In 1959, C.T.C.
+Wall proved that two manifolds are cobordant if and only if their Pontrjagin numbers and Stiefel numbers are the same.